-in respect of: (a) Ordinary Shares, a price representing the latest published NAV per Ordinary Share plus a premium to cover any issue expenses (to be determined by the Directors, in their absolute discretion, from time to time); and (b) C Shares, a price of US\$1.00 per C Share
+in respect of: (a) Ordinary

+Shares, a price representing the

+latest published NAV per

+Ordinary Share plus a premium

+to cover any issue expenses (to

+be determined by the Directors,

+in their absolute discretion, from

+time to time); and (b) C Shares,

+a price of US\$1.00 per C Share\

-^{} Participants in the Initial Issue may elect to subscribe for Ordinary Shares in Sterling at a price per Ordinary Share equal to the Initial Issue Price at the Relevant Sterling Exchange Rate.
-The Relevant Sterling Exchange Rate and the Sterling equivalent Initial Issue Price are not known as at the date of this Prospectus and will be notified by the Company via a Regulatory Information Service announcement prior to Initial Admission.
-The minimum subscription per investor pursuant to the Offer for Subscription is US\$1,000 and multiples of US\$100 thereafter or, if applying in Sterling, the minimum subscription per investor is £1,000 and multiples of £100.
+\ Participants in the Initial Issue may elect to subscribe for Ordinary Shares in Sterling at a price per Ordinary Share equal to the Initial Issue Price at the Relevant Sterling Exchange Rate.
+The Relevant Sterling Exchange Rate and the Sterling equivalent Initial Issue Price are not known as at the date of this Prospectus and will be notified by the Company through a Regulatory Information Service announcement prior to Initial Admission.
+Applications under the Offer for Subscription must be for a minimum value of US\$1,000 (or £1,000). or such lesser amount as the Company may determine (at its discretion).

-^{} Assuming that the Initial Issue is subscribed as to 250 million Ordinary Shares.
+\\ Assuming that the Initial Issue is subscribed as to 105 million Ordinary Shares at the Initial Issue Price.